jjmartres/Zabbix/zbx-templates/zbx-cisco/zbx-cisco-pseudowire/README.md

 Installation
 ------------

+1. Install [`echo.something`](https://github.com/jjmartres/Zabbix/tree/master/zbx-scripts/echo.something) in the **ExternalScripts** directory of your Zabbix server and/or proxy.
+Check your `zabbix_server.conf` and/or `zabbix_proxy.conf` if in doubt.
+2. Then `chmod a+x echo.something`
-1. Add a value mapping named `ciscoPwVcAdminStatus` with the following values:
+3. Add a value mapping named `ciscoPwVcAdminStatus` with the following values:
   * 1 => up
   * 2 => down
   * 3 => testing
-2. Add a value mapping named `ciscoPwOperStatus` with the following values:
+4. Add a value mapping named `ciscoPwOperStatus` with the following values:
   * 1 => up
   * 2 => down
   * 3 => testing